Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 1. Select **Build a solution**.

-1. You'll need to sign with your Microsoft personal, work, or school account.
+1. log in with your Microsoft personal, work, or school account.
 If you don't have a Microsoft account, then you can create one for free by using the **Create one!** link.

 1. Expand the sidebar menu by selecting the **Menu** icon.